This factsheet is about Heartburn & Acid Reflux

 There are also a variety of medicines you can buy at your local pharmacy to help lessen your reflux symptoms.

 Antacids: alkaline liquids or tablets that reduce the amount of stomach acid.
-They work immediately and last for four hours.
+They usually work immediately.
 They are best taken after meals and before going to bed.

 Acid-supressing medications: capsules or tablets which reduce the amount of acid produced by the cells in your stomach.